NewGuy103/syncServer/docs/docs/api-overview.md

     - Within the parameter name, you can put the directory name in the syntax of a Unix path.
 If the directory path does not exist, then it will not continue writing: `/no-such-dir/remote-path`.

 - **NO_FILE_EXISTS:** The file does not exist on the server.
     - The server could not find a file with the same name exists on the server, so it will not write.
-The `/upload` endpoint writes to new files to the server.
+The `/api/files/upload` endpoint writes to new files to the server.

 ## Directory Endpoints

+These endpoints are under the `/api/dirs` path.

 ---

-### `/create-dir`
+### `/api/dirs/create`

 ---